simonesilvestroni/m2m-website/_posts/2022-07-16-streaming-regret.md

   - name: Mastodon
     url: https://indieweb.social/@m2m/108656389900836564
 ---
-The moral is always the same: when you fully subscribe to an ecosystem or a third-party entity who takes away full control over your files, you become dependent on a corporation which core business isn't what interests you, but money.
+The moral is always the same: when you fully subscribe to an ecosystem or a third-party entity who takes away full control over your files, you become dependent on a corporation whose core business is money, not your interests.
 Where the money goes, the business goes, along with — in this case — all your music.

 This post is inspired by a quote found on Hacker News months ago.
 It's centered around Google Play Music, but the concept extends to all the music streaming players.